 LOOKING AHEAD: FUTURE PROSPECTS OF AI IN ENDOCRINOLOGY

-While applications such as transcription and clinical coding are already in use, the future of AI in endocrinology holds even more promise.
+While current applications such as transcription and clinical coding are already in use, the future of AI in endocrinology holds even more promise.

 FINAL REFLECTIONS